harshit98/Fixed-Point-Image-Transmission/README.md

 # Status - Completed

 Both C++ code and MATLAB code are available and working.
-In final implementation image was sent from one zedboard to another wirelessly.